-Solid Gold Holistique Blendz dog food earns the Advisor’s mid-tier rating of 3 stars.
+Solid Gold Holistique Blendz receives the Advisor’s second-lowest tier rating of 2 stars.

 Dry Dog Food